bendqh1/drupal/css/book.md

 Giving `position: sticky` to JavaScript scripts in Drupal is problematic because:

-The container has no scrolling parent with a defined height — in normal Drupal pages the scroll container is `<body>/<html>`, and sticky almost never works reliably there.
+``position: sticky`` only works inside a scrollable ancestor with a set height.

+Drupal’s scripts usually live in containers that just flow with the page, and the real scroll container is the whole `<html>/<body>`, which doesn’t provide the fixed-height context sticky needs.